 NHS Outcomes Framework Indicators

-The NHS Outcomes Framework indicators form part of the NHS Outcomes Framework.
-These indicators have been designed to provide national-level accountability for the outcomes the NHS delivers and drive transparency, quality improvement and outcome measurement throughout the NHS.
-They do not set out how these outcomes should be delivered; it is for the NHS England to determine how best to deliver improvements by working with Clinical Commissioning Groups (CCGs) to make use of the tools at their disposal.
+It also sets out the national outcome goals that the Secretary of State uses to monitor the progress of NHS England.
+It does not set out how these outcomes should be delivered, it is for NHS England to determine how best to deliver improvements by working with Clinical Commissioning Groups to make use of the tools at their disposal.

 The framework was developed in December 2010, following public consultation, and is updated on an annual basis to ensure that the most appropriate measures are included.
 Work is ongoing to improve the framework as a whole by refining existing indicators and developing new indicators in areas currently not covered.